Admin Panel

 - Role --

-The user table displays all accounts with columns for name, email, role, and creation date.
-A search bar filters users by name or email.
+Columns for name, email, role, auth type and creation date, with badges for inactive and unverified accounts.
+A search bar filters by name or email.

 For each user (except yourself):